 - You have to ask: The resources of this community extend far beyond the formal programming we start with.
-The best way to stay tuned is to keep up with communications for further opportunities and to ask.
-Every entrepreneur’s journey and pace is different so when you reach a challenge and need extra support, this is a safe space to ask for help.
+The best way to stay tuned is to keep up with communications for further opportunities and to ask for more.
+Every entrepreneur’s journey and pace is different so when you reach a challenge and need extra support, this is a safe space to seek help as challenges come up.

 - Tap into the peer network: It really helps to not be alone in managing the learning process and lifestyle of being an entrepreneur.
 And sharing ideas can create solutions and new opportunities for you in a surprisingly easy way.
-I also love to learn about the journey and motivations behind the decision to tackle entrepreneurship.
+I also love to learn from peers about the journey and motivations behind the decision to tackle entrepreneurship.

 - Make the most of one-on-one mentorship: These conversations can be very insightful.
 I love to hear the stories of their journey behind the achievements I have heard about.
 It is motivating and good source for ideas.
 To make the most of this dedicated time, come prepared ahead by learning about the mentor’s past expertise, noting your recent updates and challenges, and planning what you want assistance with.
 And lastly, collect the feedback and incorporate it into your thought process for planning ahead.
 I take a lot of notes.